TOBlanks/Tonya-Blanks/README.md

  A conceptual example of how AI can be applied to project management operations to improve structure, consistency, and adoption.
 Illustrative templates and samples available upon request.

 - [AI Adoption Roadmap Framework](https://github.com/tonyablanks/AI-Adoption-Roadmap-Framework)
-  Multi-year roadmap guiding organizations from pilot projects to enterprise-wide AI adoption, with governance and metrics.
+  Conceptual roadmap model for organizations scaling AI initiatives.

 - [AI Workflow Automation for Compliance & Reporting](https://github.com/tonyablanks/AI-Workflow-Automation-for-Compliance-Reporting)
   This project showcases how AI can automate compliance reporting and meeting documentation, reducing manual effort and improving accuracy across enterprise workflows.